grinnell-cs/csc151-images/_readings/images.md

   : To allow people to make interesting images.

 How do you _express_ values in this type?
-  : We've seen a few ways, including the `solid-circle` and `solid-rectangle` procedures.
+  : We've seen a few ways, including the `circle` and `rectangle` procedures.
 There are more.

 How does DrRacket _display_ values?
   : As the "expected" images.